yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 The goal was to hide the implementation details behind a cleaner interface.

-_Not Only SQL_ has a few driving forces:
+_Not Only SQL(NOSQL)_ has a few driving forces:

-* Greater scalability
+- Greater scalability
-* preference for free and open source software
+- preference for free and open source software
-* Specialised query optimisations
+- Specialised query optimisations
-* Desire for a more dynamic and expressive data model
+- Desire for a more dynamic and expressive data model

 **With a SQL model, if data is stored in a relational tables, an awkward translation layer is translated, this is called _impedance mismatch_.**